Drunk Driving Motor Vehicle Accident Lawyer in Las Vegas

 - Photos of the accident scene, including damage to the vehicles, your injuries, and any relevant evidence that you think would help your case (e.g., open containers of alcohol in the at-fault driver’s car)

-Once you’ve received medical treatment, it’s time to contact a knowledgeable Las Vegas drunk driving accident lawyer.
+Once you’ve received medical treatment, it’s time to contact a knowledgeable Drunk Driving motor vehicle accident lawyer in Las Vegas.
 Ideally, you should do this before you notify your insurance company of the wreck.
 At THE702FIRM Injury Attorneys, our lawyers can work directly with the insurance company from the moment you hire us.
 That way, you can focus exclusively on getting healthy again.

 What NOT to Do After a Drunk Driving Crash